neurodata/m2g/docs/sphinx/faq.rst

 Frequently Asked Questions (FAQ)
 ********************************

 This page will be updated to reflect commonly asked questions to provide a common reference point for questions and answers.
-Users may also wish to search for answers on the general OCP Support mailing list archives:  https://groups.google.com/forum/#!forum/ocp-support
+Users may also wish to search for answers on the general `OCP Support mailing list <https://groups.google.com/forum/#!forum/ocp-support>`_ archives.

-New questions should be asked to:  ocp-support@googlegroups.com
+New questions should be asked on  `our support pages <ocp-support@googlegroups.com>`_.

 **How do I run the m2g pipeline?**